I love Oslo, which I have visited many times, teaching feng shui over the years. Let me tell you why Oslo has good feng shui.

 Feng shui consultants in Oslo, Norway

 There are feng shui consultants in Oslo.
-But if you live in Oslo are looking for a feng shui consultant near you – with 30+ years of experience in feng shui, Vastu and environmental psychology feel free to call/text me on +447956 288574 for a quote for feng shui consultation for your home or workplace.
+But if you live in Oslo and are looking for a feng shui consultant near you – with 30+ years of experience in feng shui, Vastu, and environmental psychology feel free to call/text me at +447956 288574 for a quote for feng shui consultation for your home or workplace.
 Although I live in London, I do remote virtual feng shui consultations.
 Or I can fly to Oslo in a couple of hours.
 Email me